-LawOnline is a new Irish company delivering legal services to individuals, business and solicitors using unique web-enabled technology.
-It was initially financially supported by Tipperary North County Enterprise Board and later by Enterprise Ireland as part of the latter’s High Potential Start-Up Programme.
-The founder of LawOnline is Oliver O’Shea (see Oliver’s CV below) and LawOnline's focus is exclusively on the Republic of Ireland jurisdiction.
+LawOnline is an Irish company delivering legal services to individuals, business and solicitors using unique web-enabled rules-based AI technology.
+It was initially financially supported by Tipperary North LEO and later by Enterprise Ireland as part of the latter’s High Potential Start-Up Programme.
+The founder of LawOnline is Oliver O’Shea (see Oliver’s CV below) and LawOnline's focus is exclusively on the Ireland jurisdiction.

 When a client meets a solicitor the format of engagement is similiar to an interview.
 Questions are asked by the solicitor and answers are given by the client on which basis the solicitor drafts the appropriate document.
 LawOnline uses technology to replicate this process in a web-enabled interactive experience which one can engage with at home, at work or on-the-move.
 When a LawOnline user completes the online questionnaire as part of a document drafting process they not only have a completed and high quality legal document, they are also then well-educated in the legal issues involved.

 The LawOnline platform ‘assembles’ a legal document using the information provided by the client, the legal rules and legal knowledge embedded in its software and the legal clauses and language in its database, all of which were drafted by solicitors holding practising certificates from the Incorporated Law Society of Ireland.
 We refer to 'document processes' rather than simply 'documents' - at the start of each questionnaire the document does not exist and only builds as the user provides the required information.

 Our services are also intended for the legal profession.